-In one of my Canadian studies courses I was compelled to complete when I first came to Canada, I learned about the Beothuk.
-They covered their body in red clay to ward off mosquitoes and when Europeans arrived, they mistakenly gave them the name, red skins.
+In one of my Canadian studies courses I was compelled to complete when I first came to Canada, I learned about the Beothuk—the original inhabitants of Newfoundland.
+They covered their bodies in red clay to ward off mosquitoes and when Europeans arrived, they mistakenly gave them the name, red skins.

-There was a connection between the Beothuk and Australian Aborigines of Tasmania because on both islands, the Europeans wanted to eradicate the native peoples.
+There was a connection between the Beothuk and Australian Aborigines of Tasmania because on both islands, Europeans wanted to eradicate the islands’ indigenous peoples.
 Unfortunately, in both instances they succeeded.
+Not only did the Beothuk die from tuberculosis, but they were systematically hunted and murdered like those in Tasmania.
+In Newfoundland, these attacks coincided with a few years of harsh winters that destroyed an already vulnerable people.